AI -assisted smart contract audit review in Web3 security JDs — real hiring signal or fake confidence?

 I saw this exact phrase “smart contract audit AI review” last month and I had the same worry: “are they trying to replace real auditors with prompts?”

 What helped me: I started framing it as a workflow, not a tool.
-I’d say: “I do AI-assisted audit review for speed (notes, diff summaries, mapping call flows), but my ‘trust layer’ is always manual reasoning + tests (Foundry tests, fuzzing, invariants) + repro steps.”
+I’d say: “I do AI-assisted audit review for speed — notes, diff summaries, mapping call flows, rough test ideas — but my ‘trust layer’ is always manual reasoning + tests.
+That is also how smart contract audit candidates can show manual security reasoning even when AI review tools appear in job descriptions: explain what the tool suggested, what you verified yourself, and what proof confirmed or rejected it.”

 Then I asked them: “Do you expect the AI part to produce the verdict, or just accelerate the audit?”
 The good teams answer clearly and talk about verification.
 The sketchy ones say vague stuff like “AI will catch most issues.”